geobla/binanceVolatilityBot/README.md

 The bot monitors the price difference for each cryptocurrency over a specified time period (default is 5 minutes).
 It considers coins that have moved by a certain percentage (default is 3%) as potential buy signals.

 ### Stop Loss and Take Profit:
-The bot includes risk management features such as stop loss and take profit percentages.
+The bot includes risk management features such as `Stop Loss` and `Take Profit` percentages.
 If a coin's price moves beyond these thresholds, the bot will automatically sell the coin to limit losses or secure profits.

 ### Portfolio Tracking:
 The bot maintains a portfolio of coins bought during trading.
 It tracks essential details such as the purchase price, volume, and order ID for each coin.